stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Divination/index.md

 *You aid someone by providing them a touch of divine guidance.*

 You touch one willing creature.
-Once before the spell ends, the target has +1d on an ability check of its choice.
+Once before the spell ends, the target has +1d on a skill check of its choice.
 The spell then ends.

 When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the spell can affect a second roll within the duration.